Uncertainty relations from graph theory: Introduction

-In this paper we derive nontrivial bounds on $\mathbb{E}$ for {\it any} set of dichotomic observables by connecting this problem to graph theory.
+In this paper we derive nontrivial bounds on $\mathbb{E}$ for {\it any} set of observables by connecting this problem to graph theory.
 More specifically, to any set of observables we associate a graph encoding the anticommutativity relations (see also Fig.\@ \ref{fig:summary}) and show that graph-theoretic quantities, such as the Lovász number or the order of a maximum clique have a physical interpretation.
-For plenty of cases --- for instance, for all perfect graphs --- the obtained bounds and uncertainty relations are tight.
-Then, we discuss how our method leads to generalisations of entropic uncertainty relations \cite{niekamp2012entropic,wehner2008higher,kaniewski2014entropic}, to applications in entanglement detection via local uncertainty relations \cite{hofmann2003violation,guhne2004characterizing}, to a simple procedure for generating entanglement witnesses \cite{guhne2009entanglement} and their entropic counterparts \cite{guhne2004entropic} and to links with the sector lengths problem \cite{aschauer2004local,wyderka2020characterizing}.
+For plenty of cases --- for instance, for all perfect graphs --- the obtained bounds are tight.
+Then, we extend the bounds to the case of imprecise observables and show how they grow with respect to an imprecision parameter $\eps$.
+Finally, we discuss how our method leads to a simple procedure for generating entanglement witnesses \cite{guhne2009entanglement} robust to imprecision, to generalisations of entropic uncertainty relations \cite{niekamp2012entropic,wehner2008higher,kaniewski2014entropic} and to applications in nonlinear entanglement detection via local uncertainty relations \cite{hofmann2003violation,guhne2004characterizing}.